Combinatorial aspects of poly-Bernoulli polynomials and poly-Euler numbers: Poly-Euler numbers

 \end{theorem}

-\begin{proof} Take a Callan sequence and ``decorate" the red elements with signs ($+$ or $-$) and with the indication of the parts (left or right).

-The number of such decorated sequences is clearly $4^nB_n^{(-k)}$.
-Note that since all of the red elements is marked with left and right part, also the elements that are included eventually in the extra red block.
+\begin{proof} Take a Callan sequence and add to each \red element its sign ($+$ or $-$) and position (left or right).
+The number of such decorated Callan sequences is $4^nB_n^{(-k)}$.
+Note that we separated also the extra block into two parts.

-On the other hand, choose first $m$ red elements and construct from them an odd or an even $(m,k)$-$E$-sequence.
-The extra red block, $R^*$ contains elements with signs.
-Consider these elements as being in the left part of the red block.
-We insert now elements into the right part according to the rule: elements in $\overline{R}$ will be added with positive sign, while the remaining $n-m$ red elements (that were not chosen for the construction of the $E$-sequence) with a negative sign.
+On the other hand, choose first $m$ \red elements and construct from them an odd or an even $(m,k)$-$E$-sequence.
+The extra \red block $R^*$ contains elements with signs.
+Consider these elements as being in the left part.
+We insert elements into the right part according to the rule: Elements in $S$ will be added with a positive sign, while the remaining $n-m$ \red elements (that were not chosen for the construction of the $E$-sequence) with a negative sign.
 We obtain this way also all the decorated Callan sequences. \end{proof}